What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 AIDS / HIV

 While often lumped together, these are separate conditions, with HIV progressing into AIDS over time.
 Stage 1 and Stage 2 are considered HIV, while Stage 3 is considered AIDS.
-These stages are differentiated based on the number of CD4+ cells (T-cells) which are present in the body.
-T-cells are white blood cells which help the immune system fight off infections.
+These stages are differentiated based on the number of CD4+ cells (T-cells) present in the body.
+T-cells are white blood cells that help the immune system fight off infections.
 Symptoms of HIV and AIDS can include weight loss, fatigue, diarrhea, swollen lymph nodes, and oral or skin lesions.
 See also: skin cancer.

 Chronic Fatigue Syndrome (CFS)